humphd/learn-travis/README.md

 1. Specified that we're going to be writing code in a node.js environment, with all the assumed globals that node.js provides (i.e., we don't want eslint erroring becuase it assumes some node.js global is actually an undefined variable we missed).
 2. We're going to start with the [`eslint:recommended` rule set](https://eslint.org/docs/user-guide/configuring#using-eslintrecommended), and modify it as necessary.
 This way we don't have to think of everything, and can rely on some good default rules.
+3. We're going to be writing tests using Jest, and want `eslint` and `jest` to play nicely together.
+See (eslint-plugin-jest)[https://www.npmjs.com/package/eslint-plugin-jest].
-3. We're going to override and/or define some of our own rules.
+4. We're going to override and/or define some of our own rules.
 For example, we want to use 2-space indents, and `error` vs. `warn` when someone uses something else.
 However, we'll just `warn` vs. `error` when someone forgets to remove a `console.log()`.
 The [complete list of rules is available here](https://eslint.org/docs/rules/).

 Finally, we need to automate `eslint` to run.
 There are lots of ways to do this, but we'll use the standard method of defining an [`npm script`](https://docs.npmjs.com/misc/scripts).
 We can define any script we want in our `package.json` and attach it to a name that can then be run with `npm run <script-name>`: